MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-17-Medical/subjectgroup-ECFR9c6bdbfb95b034e-Use-Public-Private-Hospitals/section-17.55.md

 ##### § 17.55 Payment for authorized public or private hospital care. #####

-Link to an amendment published at 84 FR 26306, June 5, 2019.

-Except as otherwise provided in this section, payment for public or private hospital care authorized under 38 U.S.C.
-1703 and 38 CFR 17.52 of this part or under 38 U.S.C.
-1728 and 38 CFR 17.120 of this part shall be based on a prospective payment system similar to that used in the Medicare program for paying for similar inpatient hospital services in the community.
-Payment shall be made using the Health Care Financing Administration (HCFA) PRICER for each diagnosis-related group (DRG) applicable to the episode of care.
+Except as otherwise provided in this section, payment for public or private hospital care furnished on or before June 6, 2019, under 38 U.S.C.
+1703 and § 17.52, or at any time under 38 U.S.C.
+1728 and §§ 17.120 and 17.128 or under 38 U.S.C.
+1787 and § 17.410, shall be based on a prospective payment system similar to that used in the Medicare program for paying for similar inpatient hospital services in the community.
+Payment shall be made using the Centers for Medicare & Medicaid Services (CMS) PRICER for each diagnosis-related group (DRG) applicable to the episode of care.

 (a) Payment shall be made of the full prospective payment amount per discharge, as determined according to the methodology in subparts D and G of 42 CFR part 412, as appropriate.